hashgreen/hoogii-wallet/README.md

 - Configure environments

-    Copy the .env.example file to .env.extension
+    Copy the .env.example file to .env.extension at project root

 - Clone this repository